 with various mental health concerns, when the primary diagnosis is a traumatic stress disorder.
 These may include depression or anxiety or ADHD, and/or

 other impulse control or executive function concerns.
-Symptoms associated with trauma in young people may also include withdrawal/avoidant and/or fearful and anxious behaviors, as well as externalizing, acting out and aggressive
+Symptoms associated with trauma in young people may include withdrawal/avoidant and/or fearful and anxious behaviors, as well as externalizing, acting out and aggressive

 behaviors.They may also show high levels of physiological arousal (e.g., hyperactivity) and problems with attention and concentration.